 Publish updated Enactable Process Model on the Galaxy Server

-This scenario aim to assess:
+This scenario aims to assess:

 Ability to publish on the Galaxy Server updated version of a locked EPM.

 PM Tool must be able to publish on the Galaxy Server an updated version of a locked EPM.
 The publish service will not release the lock on the Galaxy Server; as a consequence, the current user still have read/write access on his local EPM.
 It must be possible to perform several publish before requesting unlock on a given EPM.